PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-09 17:53:34
+Last updated: 2024-04-09 17:54:07
-Random Quote: Many hands make light work.
-And many mouths make good gossip. - Agatha Harkness
+Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo